platipy/platipy/animations.rst

     images = [spyral.Image(filename=f) for f in filenames] animation = Animation('visible', easing.Iterate(images), duration = 1.5)

 You can even iterate over your own custom variable.
-If you had a happiness level for your sprite, you might make it fluctuate by:
+If you had a happiness level for your sprite, you might make it fluctuate between -10 and 10 by:

 .. code-block:: python